vrockai/pipeline-test/docs/content.md

 ---

-## An expanded reference map of the human gut microbiome reveals hundreds of previously unknown species
+## An expanded reference map of the human gut microbiome reveals hundreds of previously unknown species.
+ 07.07.2022, _S Leviatan, S Shoer, D Rothschild, M Gorodetski, E Segal_

+_Cancer Vaccines, Ecosystem, Gastrointestinal Microbiome, Humans, Metagenome, Metagenomics_ The gut is the richest ecosystem of microbes in the human body and has great influence on our health.
+Despite many efforts, the set of microbes inhabiting this environment is not fully known, limiting our ability to identify microbial content and to research it.
+In this work, we combine new microbial metagenomic assembled genomes from 51,052 samples, with previously published genomes to produce a curated set of 241,118 genomes.
+Based on this set, we procure a new and improved human gut microbiome reference set of 3594 high quality species genomes, which successfully matches 83.65% validation samples' reads.
+This improved reference set contains 310 novel species, including one that exists in 19% of validation samples.
+Overall, this study provides a gut microbial genome reference set that can serve as a valuable resource for further research.

 [Source](https://www.nature.com/articles/s41467-022-31502-1)

+10.1038/s41467-022-31502-1

 ---